Barytonsax/ha-formlabs/README.md

 - **Print thumbnail**
   - Available as an attribute on the current job sensor (signed URL, expires)
   - Optional **camera entity** to display the thumbnail directly in Lovelace dashboards
-    (proxies the signed URL and avoids “disappearing” thumbnails)
+    (proxies the signed URL and avoids disappearing images after a print ends)

 ### Diagnostics
 - Firmware version
 - Last ping
 - Raw printer payload (full API response, sensitive data redacted)

-The **Raw payload** sensor is especially useful to:
+The **Raw payload** diagnostic sensor is especially useful to:
 - understand API differences between printer generations
-- debug missing fields
+- debug missing or model-specific fields
 - contribute improvements to the integration

 ---